montilab/SigRepo/README.md

 #> Adding signature owner to the signature access table of the database...
 #> Adding signature feature set to the database...
 #> Finished uploading.
-#> ID of the uploaded signature: 379
+#> ID of the uploaded signature: 452

-# test right here
 ```

 ## **Example 2**: Upload `Myc_reduce_mice_liver_24m` signature